apache/turbine-fulcrum-build/README.md

     mvn clean install package -Papache-release

-Generate checksums with UNIX tool shasum, Windows certutil or other tools and copy artifacts and sha-files to dist source/binaries folder.
+Generate checksums with UNIX tool shasum (2022 at least sha512), Windows certutil or other tools and copy artifacts and sha-files to dist source/binaries folder.

 If not all jars are included (assembly plugin _SHOULD_ run after jar generation), run a second time without clean.
-If no sha1 files are in the target folder, check local repo.
+If no sha512 files are in the target folder, check local repo.

 - SVN Add <binaries>, <sources> artifacts (jar/zip/tar.gz,asc,sha512 files) to target repo.
 - SVN Remove old releases binaries and sources